Logger

 Runtime Logger Handle in AimRT

-In AimRT, modules can obtain the aimrt::logger::LoggerRef handle by calling the GetLogger() interface of the CoreRef handle.
-This is a class containing both GetLogLevel and Log interfaces, meeting the requirements for a logger handle as described in the previous section, and can be directly used as a parameter for logging macros.
-Its core interfaces are as follows:
+Within AimRT, a module can obtain an aimrt::logger::LoggerRef handle by calling the GetLogger() interface of the CoreRef handle.
+This class provides the GetLogLevel and Log interfaces, satisfying the requirements for a logger handle described in the previous section, and can be passed directly to the logging macros.
+Its core interface is as follows:

 namespace aimrt::logger {